martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 If you don't want to use QuickLisp, you can load the library directly using ASDF.

 *First*, start up up your Common Lisp implementation.
-E.G., for clisp, this is normally:
+E.G., for sbcl, this is normally:

-    clisp  # Use "sbcl" to run sbcl instead, obviously.
+    sbcl # Use "clisp" to run clisp instead, obviously.

-But... if you didn't install the "readable" library source files in the standard central place, you will need to tell ASDF the location of the library files.
+If you installed "readable" in the standard system-wide location, that's it.
+However, if you didn't install the "readable" library source files in the standard central place, you will need to tell ASDF the location of the library files.
 Just set environment variable CL_SOURCE_REGISTRY.
+We use this ourselves to test new versions of the "readable" library.
 E.G., if the files are in the current directory, start up your implementation of Common Lisp this way (replace "clisp" as appropriate):

-    CL_SOURCE_REGISTRY="$PWD" clisp
+    CL_SOURCE_REGISTRY="$PWD" sbcl

 *Second*, you need start asdf.
 Usually this is just: